Showing posts with label Platformers - Puzzle. Show all posts

 Mad Professor Mariarti

-Professor Mariarti is a 5-level platformer in whacky laboratories that range from a biological lab to futuristic space rocket development.
-However, as a result of some dodgy experiment going mental, everything has come to life and taken over.
-To make matters worse, they aren't in the best mood and have also grown body parts, like eyes and legs.
+Professor Mariarti is a platformer in wacky laboratories ranging from a biological lab to space rocket development.
+However, as a result of a dodgy experiment going mental, everything has come to life and taken over.
+To make matters worse, they aren't in the best mood and have grown body parts, like eyes and legs.

-Hmm, yeah I think we better fix this problem and clear out the various labs before it drives the Professor, potty.
-Okay, there are four levels to choose from with a fifth only playable after completing the first four.
+Hmm, I think we'd better fix this problem and clear out the labs before it drives the Professor potty.
+Okay, there are four levels to choose from, with a fifth only playable after completing the first four.
 As if!

 Wanna see a couple of near-GEM green screenshots?
 Of course, you do...